mariadb-operator/mariadb-operator/docs/CONFIGURATION.md

 > [!NOTE]
 > This documentation applies to `mariadb-operator` version >= v0.0.28

-This documentation aims to provide guidance on several configuration aspects across all the `mariadb-operator` CRs.
+This documentation aims to provide guidance on various configuration aspects across many `mariadb-operator` CRs.

 ## Table of contents
 <!-- toc -->